-In Costa Rica, you will also find other beautiful places to discover the beauties of the Caribean sea such as Playa del Coco, Playa Tambor, Hermosa or Cahuita.
+In Costa Rica, you will also find other beautiful places to discover the beauties of the Caribean sea such as Playa del Coco or Hermosa.

 In Costa Rica, you can dive all year round, depending on the areas.
 You have to know that there are two seasons: the wet season from june to mid november (heavy rain only september and cotober) and the dry season from November to April.
-On Coco Island, during the wet season, you will see a greater concentration of pelagic but the diving conditions are less favorable than during the dry season, when visibility is exceptional but wildlife is more scarce.
+On Coco Island, during the wet season from june to november, you will see a greater concentration of pelagic but the diving conditions are less favorable than during the dry season, when visibility is exceptional but wildlife is more scarce.
 You will have to make your choice.

 Ocean currents vary a lot from a location to another, ask for more details to your dive shop.